datacite/blog/_posts/2016-09-21-new-metadata-schema-4-0.md

 <iframe src="https://player.vimeo.com/video/172929697" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

-If you have any specific questions of about the new schema please send us a note at [support@datacite.org](mailto:support@datacite.org).
+If you have any specific questions about the new schema please send us a note at [support@datacite.org](mailto:support@datacite.org).

 # References